umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/Security/index.md

 - Under _User Permissions_, each user that has a specific user permission record is listed and can be managed.
 Records for users can be created or deleted via the tree's action menu.

 As new forms are created, user groups with aliases listed in the `GrantAccessToNewFormsForUserGroups` configuration setting will be automatically given access.
-For example, with a value of `admin,editor`, the built-in Adminstrators and Editors groups would have access.
+For example, with a value of `admin,editor`, the built-in Administrators and Editors groups would have access.

 ### Start folders for user groups